vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/0/0_CONTENTS.md

 152
 153 153
 Writers directly influenced by Abhinava
-Kşemendra The question of identity of Kşemendra Kşemarāja and
+Kṣemendra The question of identity of Kṣemendra Kṣemarāja and
 153
 157